RustuKeten/PDF-Scraper-App/README.md

-# 100 Days Deep Dive Coding
+# PDF Scraper App

-A full-stack application with NestJS backend and Next.js frontend, containerized with Docker.
+A production-ready Next.js application that allows users to upload and extract structured data from PDF files using OpenAI.
+Features authentication, database integration, and a credit-based subscription system.

 ## Project Structure